 Students who cease attendance at Arkansas Tech University without completing and receiving a grade in one or more courses due to military activation or deployment may receive compensation for the resulting monetary loss as provided by Act 85 of 2005.
-Please contact the Registrar’s Office for information.
+Please contact the Office of Student Services for information.

 Native American Out-of-State Waiver

 Arkansas Tech University offers in-state tuition rates to Native American students in other states belonging to tribes which formerly lived in Arkansas, before relocation, and whose names are on the rolls of tribal headquarters.
 Tribes thus identified include the Caddo, Cherokee, Chickasaw, Choctaw, Creek (Muskogee), Delaware, Kickapoo, Osage, Quapaw, Shawnee, and Tunica.
 Students who qualify for in-state tuition for fee purposes may apply for freshman academic scholarship.
-For more information contact the Office of Admissions at (800) 582-6953.
+For more information contact the Financial Aid Office at (479) 667-3111.

 Over 60 Tuition Waiver

-Arkansas residents who are sixty or older on the first day of class may have tuition and fees waived upon completion of certification of eligibility.
+Students who are sixty or older on the first day of class may have tuition and fees waived upon completion of certification of eligibility.
 Students must notify the Financial Aid Office each semester of the number of enrolled hours which need to be waived.
-Applications are available in the Financial Aid Office.
+Applications are available in the Ozark Campus Financial Aid Office.
 Students must have a current FAFSA on file in order to have tuition and fees waived through the Over 60 Tuition Waiver.

 Vocational Rehabilitation Assistance